 I’d also swapped the front axle, because I was fairly certain it had bent at the outer “C” on the driver’s side (the missing grease is, I think, where the C bent):

-I let the inspector know about my repairs, he took a few looks at the Jeep parked on the side of the street in front of his house, and followed the following procedure:
+I let the inspector know about my repairs (he could also see them in the TR-13A form I gave him), he took a few looks at the Jeep parked on the side of the street in front of his house, and followed the following procedure:

 1. Verify ownership of the repair parts used.
 The vehicle owner must present a properly assigned title or bills of sale for parts used in rebuilding the vehicle.

 2. Inspect the vehicle to verify it complies with all Michigan Vehicle Code equipment and safety requirements.

 3. Complete and issue a TR-13B form to the applicant.

 The inspection was not thorough; the man did not spend lots of time (if any) under my vehicle.
 More than anything, this was just an inspection to make sure I hadn’t used stolen parts to repair my machine.